jupyter/jupyter.github.io/README.md

 You cannot do it yet with .md file, but you will be able soon.

 Add commit (and don't forget to add to `_data/nav.yml`).

-## Preview a Pull Request

-Netlify is used to provide a link to a rendered website with the changes proposed in a PR.
-This convenience helps reviewers see how the change would look before it is deployed in production.

-The link is found in the GitHub PR status box.
-In the **deploy/netlify** section, click on the `Details` link.